idleberg/node-makensis-cli/README.md

-  -S, --safe-ppo                 safely preprocess to stdout/file -p, --priority <n>             process priority, where n is 5=realtime,4=high,3=above normal,2=normal,1=below normal,0=idle -v, --verbose <n>              verbosity where n is 4=all,3=no script,2=no info,1=no warnings,0=none -w, --wine                     use Wine to run makenis -x, --strict                   treat warnings as errors -h, --help                     output usage information
+  -S, --safe-ppo                 safely preprocess to stdout/file -p, --priority <n>             process priority, where n is 5=realtime,4=high,3=above normal,2=normal,1=below normal,0=idle -v, --verbose <n>              verbosity where n is 4=all,3=no script,2=no info,1=no warnings,0=none -w, --wine                     use Wine to run makensis -x, --strict                   treat warnings as errors -h, --help                     output usage information
 ```